Kerry Carpenter Player Props: Tigers vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff ranks second in the league with a collective 9.5 strikeouts per nine innings.
+- The Braves pitching staff is third in the league with a collective 9.5 strikeouts per nine innings.

-- The Braves' 3.80 team ERA ranks seventh across all league pitching staffs.
+- The Braves have a 3.80 team ERA that ranks sixth among all MLB pitching staffs.

-- Braves pitchers combine to allow the eighth-fewest home runs in baseball (66 total, one per game).
+- The Braves allow the fifth-fewest home runs in baseball (66 total, one per game).

-- In his last appearance on Thursday, the right-hander tossed four innings against the New York Mets, giving up eight earned runs while surrendering eight hits.
+- In his last outing on Thursday against the New York Mets, the righty tossed four innings, allowing eight earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.